Dr. Hodges and Dr. Ferguson share 3 things about becoming a veterinarian

 Hodges: As far as financing was concerned we had none.
 We had to lean on friends, family, others, and sweat equity.
 We went to the banks and they said “no.” We had to grind to get what we want, but it was the best lesson because at the end of the day when we started making money we didn’t owe anybody.

-Tune in Saturday nights at 10 pm ET on the Nat Geo Wild channel to watch “Critter Fixers: Country Vets ,” and on Amazon Prime.
+Tune in Saturday nights at 10 p.m.
+EST on the Nat Geo Wild channel to watch “Critter Fixers: Country Vets,” and on Amazon Prime.